mafalda-dev/open-meteo-website/README.md

 npm run build
 ```

 You can preview the production build with `npm run preview`.
-The production build is automatically build using GitHub actions and automatically deployed to a CDN.
+The production build is automatically built using GitHub actions and automatically deployed to a CDN.

 ## Contributing